Published September 25, 2013

 If you crave salt: You may need some stress relief.
 Your constant search for a salt fix could signal that your adrenal glands, which pump adrenaline and other hormones into your blood when you’re feeling anxious, have been working so hard that they’re temporarily exhausted.

-“The adrenal glands produce a hormone that holds sodium in your body, so if they’re not making enough of that hormone, you may crave salt,” says Dr. Susan Blum, the founder and director of the Blum Center for Health, in Rye Brook, N.Y.
+“The adrenal glands produce a hormone that holds sodium in your body, so if they’re not making enough of that hormone, you may crave salt,” Dr. Susan Blum, the founder and director of the Blum Center for Health, in Rye Brook, New York, said.
 To keep stress in check, try exercise, meditation, or just saying no to yet another PTA request.

 If your hairline is receding: If you have a family history of thinning, you might be experiencing female pattern hair loss (androgenetic alopecia), which occurs in 30 to 40 percent of women.
 A dermatologist can prescribe medication or a topical treatment to help.
 It’s also worth noting that your ponytail may be too tight, tearing strands from the hairline and creating a condition called traction alopecia.